koishijs/koishi-plugin-booru/packages/local/readme.md

 # koishi-plugin-booru-local

-Booru plugin for your local folder.
+Booru plugin for your local directories.

 ## Documentation